andersmurphy/andersmurphy-blog/_posts/2016-05-24-using-proguard-instead-of-multidex.markdown

 One of the downsides of using MultiDex to overcome "The 65k limit" is that build times can increase significantly.
 Another option is to use [ProGuard].
 ProGuard overcomes "The 65k limit" by removing unused method references, this can make a big difference if you are using large third party libraries like [Guava].
-If configured correctly (disabling optimization/obfuscation) ProGuard can have little to no [impact on your build times] (in the case of larger project it can even decrease build time).
+If configured correctly (disabling optimization/obfuscation) ProGuard can have little to no negative [impact on your build times] (in the case of larger project it can even decrease build time).

 <!--more-->